 Annie Moore died in 1924.
 Her unmarked grave was later identified in 2006.
 An Irish Blue Limestone Celtic Cross was unveiled at her final resting place.

 Her name won’t ring a bell for most.
 But her story is worth more than the tolling of a single chime.

 Ettie Steinberg was Ireland’s only Holocaust victim.
 She was born in what was then known as Czechoslovakia, but her family had moved to Dublin in the 1920s.
 She was a gifted seamstress.
 In 1937, she married Vogtjeck Gluck, a Belgian.
 The couple settled in Antwerp and had a son, Leon.
 But because they were Jewish, they had to move often for safety.

 While waiting for their Irish passports in Toulouse, France, they were arrested and taken to Auschwitz.
 Their tickets arrived the morning after their arrest.

 Ettie managed to write a coded Hebrew message to her family in Ireland.
 She threw the postcard out the window of the train she was on.
 A kind-hearted stranger picked it up and sent it.
 Her family desperately tried to save her, but it was too late.

 6. VERONICA GUERIN

 She was a determined crime reporter who would pursue a story regardless of the risks involved.
-Quickly earning respect from both the police force, as well as high ranking criminal leaders, she would receive frequent death threats.
+Quickly earning respect from both the police force and high-ranking criminal leaders, she would receive frequent death threats.
 Two shots were fired into her home in 1994 as a warning.
-She was granted 24-hour police escort and faithfully carried on with her work.
+She was granted a 24-hour police escort and faithfully completed her work.

 Cuir beannacht ar na mná is mó in Éirinn

-Women that showcase beauty and elegance through authentic jewelry.
-Wear your Irish heritage everyday.
+Women that showcase beauty and elegance through authentic jewellery.
+Wear your Irish heritage every day.